gmlang/chilledtofu/_montreal/smoked-meat.md

 On Yelp:

 * [Main Deli Steak House](https://www.yelp.com/biz/main-deli-steak-house-montréal-3).
 Accepts US visa credit card.
 * [Schwartz's](https://www.yelp.com/biz/schwartzs-montréal-2).
-Schwartz's on the side where you can get food to-go is less busy than the main restaurant, and they also accept US visa credit card.
+Schwartz's on the side is less busy than the main restaurant.
+You can get smoked meat sandwiches, pickles, red pepers and poutines to go.
+They also accept US visa credit card.